 Many hotels are very family friendly and provide free use of toys, play areas, and swimming pools.

 The Beaches and Islands

-We have written a post on the best beaches in Thailand for families, which would be a good place to start your research, there are so many good ones to choose from!
+We have written a post on the best beaches in Thailand for families, which is a great place to continue your research, there are so many good beaches to choose from!